 Modify your

-procedure that takes a list as argument and returns as its value the list with its elements reversed and with all sublists deep-reversed as well.
+reverse procedure of exercise 2.18 to produce a deep-reverse procedure that takes a list as argument and returns as its value the list with its elements reversed and with all sublists deep-reversed as well.
 For example,

 > (define x (list (list 1 2) (list 3 4))) > x ((1 2) (3 4)) > (reverse x) ((3 4) (1 2)) > (deep-reverse x) ((4 3) (2 1))Here's the

-procedure we produced for exercise 2.18:
+reverse procedure we produced for exercise 2.18:

 > (define x (list (list 1 2) (list 3 4))) > (reverse x) ((3 4) (1 2))

-is designed to reverse the ordering of elements in the top-level list.
+reverse is designed to reverse the ordering of elements in the top-level list.
 It does not touch the contents of the elements themselves.To implement

-, but we also need to identify those elements of the list that are pairs themselves and apply the reversal process to those as well.
+deep-reverse we need to reverse the list as we do in reverse, but we also need to identify those elements of the list that are pairs themselves and apply the reversal process to those as well.
 This means at each iteration we now have three cases instead of two to consider:

 - If the

-. - If the head of
+remaininglist is empty then return theresult. - If the head of

-list and make the iterative call as before. - If the head of
+remainingis not a pair then put it onto the head of theresultlist and make the iterative call as before. - If the head of

-is a pair then put the result of deep reversing that onto the head of theresult
+remainingis a pair then put the result of deep reversing that onto the head of theresultlist and make the iterative call.

 > (deep-reverse x) ((4 3) (2 1)) > (deep-reverse (list (list (list 1 2) (list 3 4) 5) (list 6 (list 7 8) 9) (list 10))) ((10) (9 (8 7) 6) (5 (4 3) (2 1)))